User's Guide

 4. Activities

 Activities are the building blocks of the timetable.
-An activity combines several resources which are scheduled together.
-For example: a subject, a teacher, a group of students and a room - all can form a single activity.
-When that activity is scheduled, all its participating resources are booked for that activity.
-So the process of scheduling is essentially the process of determining when each activity takes place.
-This section describes how activities and sets (a Set unites multiple simultaneous activities) are entered in the Activities pane and explains the different properties of activities.
+An activity brings together several resources that are scheduled at the same time.
+For example, a subject, a teacher, a group of students, and a room can all be combined into a single activity.
+When an activity is scheduled, all of its participating resources are booked for that time.
+In this sense, timetabling is essentially the process of deciding when each activity takes place.
+This section explains how activities are entered in the Activities pane and describes the different properties of activities.

 5. Interactive Timetabling

-In the Interactive mode, activities are scheduled using drag and drop.
-This section describes the exact steps to schedule activities like this.
-It also explains how to move existing cells (a Cell is a single scheduled occurrence of an activity), copy them, delete them and how to edit their properties.
+In Interactive mode, activities are scheduled using drag and drop.
+This section describes the exact steps for scheduling activities in this way.
+It also explains how to move existing cells (a cell is a single scheduled occurrence of an activity), copy them, delete them, and edit their properties.

 6. Conflicts